shaunpersad/throttled-queue/README.md

     { retried: false }, // the state that will be preserved across all retries of the same enqueued function above );
 ```
+Note that you can pass any object as the initial state, so if you wanted to keep track of the number of retries,
+or implement more advanced retries using exponential backoff etc., you could store whatever you needed to in the state object.
 ## Typescript support
 The package is written in Typescript and includes types by default.
 The `throttle` function is a generic,
 and in most cases will automatically infer the right type for the result of the promise from the input.